 “Farmhouse style” is both classic and timely.
 The current version of this decorating style is characterized by elements that you might find in a farmhouse, combined with contemporary conveniences.
 It’s basically an updated take on country style, rustic style or primitive style.
 Some people refer to this as “modern farmhouse style”.
-Personally, I think a more accurate way of describing it would be “contemporary farmhouse style” — but each her own.
+Personally, I think a more accurate way of describing it would be “contemporary farmhouse style” — but to each their own.

 Farmhouse Style Furniture